• Skip to main content

 See related: 70+ Daily Routine Cards for Kids

-Rules about house cleaning and organization
+House cleaning and organization

 When more than one person shares a living space, it’s important for everyone to be on the same page regarding the house’s cleanliness and order.